vassa33/alu-machine_learning/chatbot/README.md

 This repository contains a chatbot designed to answer questions related to empowering farmers with technology for sustainable year-round farming, enhancing food security.
 The chatbot uses the BERT model fine-tuned on a custom dataset.

-## Link to Dataset

-The dataset used for training the chatbot is a custom collection of question-answer pairs related to farming and technology.
-You can download the dataset [here](dataset.json).

 ## Performance Metrics

 The chatbot was evaluated using the following performance metrics: